merwaaan/gameboy-roms/README.md

-This Python script reads a bunch of Game Boy and Game Boy color ROMs in the `roms/` directory and outputs a HTML page with some technical data about those ROMs.
+This Python script reads a bunch of Game Boy and Game Boy color ROMs in the `roms/` directory and outputs an HTML page with some technical data about those ROMs.
 You can see an example listing most existing ROMs on [this page](http://merwanachibet.net/gameboy-rom-list.html).

-This can be useful for emulator developers who want to assess which ROM to use in order to test a given feature (e.g. a specific memory bank controller, battery-backed RAM or Super GameBoy capabilities).
+This can be useful for emulator developers who want to check which ROM to use in order to test a given feature (e.g. a specific memory bank controller, battery-backed RAM or Super GameBoy capabilities).

 The script opens `.gb` and `.gbc` files.
-It will also look inside of `.zip` and `.7z` archives.

 It is possible to categorize the ROMs in the HTML output by putting them in separate sub-directories.
 For example:

     roms/
         games/